bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_PIR_motion/README.md

 PIR Motion Sensor (AS312) connected to M5Stack AtomS3-Lite via GPIO digital pin (see .ino code code pin number)

-Yellow 'OUT' goes to the digital GPIO pin of m5Atom.
+White 'IN^' goes to the digital GPIO pin of m5Atom.

 Generates NMEA-0183 XDR sentences (USB Serial with baud rate 4800) like this: